Building a modern police service

 Overview

-If passed, Bill 15, the Public Safety and Emergency Services Statutes Amendment Act, 2026 would enable the Alberta Sheriffs to transition to the Alberta Sheriffs Police Service (ASPS) without disrupting law enforcement operations.
-The proposed legislation would support recruitment as there would be a path for eligible sheriff peace officers who currently perform police-like duties to pursue a career as ASPS police officers, subject to training and qualification requirements.
+The Public Safety and Emergency Services Statutes Amendment Act, 2026 (Bill 15), enables the Alberta Sheriffs to transition to the Alberta Sheriffs Police Service (ASPS) without disrupting law enforcement operations.
+The legislation supports recruitment by creating a pathway for eligible sheriff peace officers who currently perform police-like duties to pursue a career as ASPS police officers, subject to training and qualification requirements.

-The transfer to the ASPS would include all Alberta Sheriffs staff, including peace officer, civilian and management positions.
+The transfer to the ASPS will include all Alberta Sheriffs staff, including peace officer, civilian and management positions.

-Sheriffs would continue in their existing peace officer roles within the new agency to maintain full operational coverage across Alberta during the transition.
+Sheriffs will continue in their existing peace officer roles within the new agency to maintain full operational coverage across Alberta during the transition.

 Over time, the ASPS could take on expanded responsibilities in municipalities that choose ASPS policing services.